 Dear Devotees, Patrons & Supporters of Toronto Kalibari,

-To start with, Toronto Kalibari will be open for Kali Puja, three days every week – Tuesdays, Saturdays, and Sundays (same timing as before).
-Our top priority during the reopening will continue to be the safety of the devotees and volunteers.
-To ensure the safety and well-being of everyone visiting the Toronto Kalibari during this ongoing COVID-19 health pandemic, the following measures, in alignment with the Provincial and Municipal guidelines are being put in place and must be adhered to when visiting Toronto Kalibari:
+To ensure the safety and well-being of everyone visiting the Toronto Kalibari during this ongoing COVID-19 health pandemic, the following protocols, in alignment with the Provincial and Municipal guidelines have been put in place and must be adhered to when visiting Toronto Kalibari:

-- A maximum of 90 devotees, including volunteers (i.e. 30% of our total capacity, per Provincial orders) will be allowed inside the temple at any point in time.
+- The number of devotees, including volunteers that will be allowed inside the temple at any point in time will be as per the latest guidelines issued by the local and provincial governments.
 Any additional devotees will be requested to wait outside, while maintaining physical distancing guidelines.

 - All Individuals should always wear a clean and properly fitted mask / face covering, while within the Toronto Kalibari temple premises, to reduce the risk of COVID-19 virus transmission.